What is the best coconut oil for skin and hair? Is refined or unrefined coconut oil better? And how do you determine if what you choose is the best?

-A factor that does not have an impact on the quality of the product yet impacts our ecosystem is sourcing.
-Responsibly-sourced coconuts from sustainable sources used in the production of oil have a positive long-term impact on coconut-cultivating communities and contribute to the long-term wellness of the planet.
+Sourcing remains a factor that does not impact the quality of the product yet impacts our ecosystem.
+However, responsibly-sourced coconuts from sustainable sources used in oil production have a positive long-term impact.
+This helps the coconut-cultivating communities and contributes to the long-term wellness of the planet.

-Let’s take a look at all these factors separately and how they affect the quality of the product to conclude which type of oil is best for skin and hair.
+Let’s look at all these factors separately and how they affect the quality of the product.
+This will conclude which type of oil is best for skin and hair.

-Coconut oil can be extracted from freshly harvested coconut kernels or sun-dried coconut meat referred to as copra.
+Coconut oil can be extracted from freshly harvested coconut kernels, sun-dried coconut meat, or copra.

-The oil that is extracted from fresh coconut meat is usually cold-pressed and packed, retaining the purest form of the oil and preserving all the beneficial nutrients of the coconuts.
-Coconut oil extracted from fresh coconut meat usually does not require any additional treatment.
+The oil extracted from fresh coconut meat becomes cold-pressed and packed, retaining the purest form of the oil.
+This preserves all the beneficial nutrients of the coconuts.
+Therefore, coconut oil from fresh coconut meat usually requires no additional treatment.

 Organic or Non-Organic Coconut Oil

-What gives organically grown coconuts the credibility of high-quality is the certification that ensures the coconuts were cultivated without the use of synthetic i.e. man-made pesticides, fertilizers, herbicides, or genetically modified organisms (GMOs).
+What gives organically grown coconuts the credibility of high quality is the certification that ensures the coconuts were cultivated without synthetic, i.e., artificial pesticides, fertilizers, herbicides, or genetically modified organisms (GMOs).